rstuven/rmutt.js/GUIDE.md

 yesyesyesyesyesyesyesyesyesyes
 ```

+### Transformations with repetition

-¶ Repetition can be combined with transformations, but the repetition qualifier must come last, like this:
+Repetition can be combined with transformations, but the repetition qualifier must come last, like this:

 ```coffeescript
 aRule: "clam" > /m/mp/ {2,10};